vmware-archive/liota/examples/mqtt/README.md

 it follows `Option (a)` as mentioned in the above section.
 * **Option (a)** could be achieved by passing **mqtt_msg_attr=None while initializing MqttDccComms**.

-Examples for this will be provided once the development is complete.

 ### Configuration for Non-ProjectICE Scenario
 ![GenericMqtt DCC](/liota/dccs/generic_mqtt.py) is a Data Center Component to connect with MQTT brokers using LIOTA in non-ProjectICE scenarios.  **Options (a), (b), (c) and (d)** mentioned in the above section could be used.
 * **enclose_metadata** flag in GenericMqtt Dcc can be used to specify whether a payload should be self-descriptive or not. i.e., If set to **True**, EdgeSystemName and DeviceName for a Metric will be appended along with the payload every-time when it is published.
+This is because:
+**-** If **automatic topic generation** option is used, subscribers can differentiate between metrics from different EdgeSystems & Devices by parsing the payload.
+So, **enclose_metadata=True** should be used in this case.
+**-** If **custom topic per metric** option is used, subscribers can differentiate between metrics from different EdgeSystems & Devices by subscribing to appropriate topics.

 * **Option (b)** could be achieved by passing **custom MqttMessagingAttributes object** while initializing **MqttDccComms**.
 * **Option (c)** could be achieved by passing **custom MqttMessagingAttributes object** as an attribute with name **msg_attr** to the corresponding **RegisteredMetricObjects**